syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 ## Remove header row while exporting

-When exporting data from the Syncfusion javascript Grid, you have an option to remove the header row from the exported file.
+When exporting data from the Syncfusion ##Platform_Name## Grid, you have an option to remove the header row from the exported file.
 This can be useful when you want to export grid data without including the header values in the exported document.

 To achieve this, you can utilize the [pdfHeaderQueryCellInfo](../../api/grid/#pdfheaderquerycellinfo) event of the Grid.
 This event allows you to customize the header cells during the PDF export process.
 By handling this event, you can remove the header row from the exported file by not providing any content and height for the header cells.
 This ensures that the exported file contains only the data rows without including the header information.